-Student must make a decision and is having difficulty doing so.
-For example, a student must choose courses to take next semester, or must decide what after school activity to do; how to handle a difficult situation; or how to choose between any two options.
+The student must make a decision and is having difficulty doing so.
+For example, a student must choose courses to take next semester or must decide what after-school activity to do; how to handle a difficult situation; or how to choose between any two options.

 Why: All too often, students make decisions without thinking through the positive and negative consequences of those decisions.
 This flowchart allows students to work with an adult to come up with the best solution for the student.